junior8adlt/todo_server/README.md

 ## License

-El proyecto usa una licencia de tipo [ISC](https://opensource.org/licenses/ISC)
+The project uses a license of type [ISC](https://opensource.org/licenses/ISC)

-## Autor
+## Author

 [Alberto Ochoa](https://www.linkedin.com/in/alberto-ochoa-de-la-torre-340410171/)

-## Comentarios
+## Additional Comments

-En los endpoints se cambio el parametro name por description, ya que en el lado del frontend no coincidia con el nombre de las variables.
+In the endpoints, the name parameter was changed to description, since on the frontend side it does not match the name of the variables.